-Using new-MailboxRepairRequest in Powershell
+Using New-MailboxRepairRequest in Powershell

 If you've dealt with inconsistent folder views, broken search functionality, or calendar glitches, today you will learn how a single cmdlet allows you to target and fix those problems directly.